We have arranged a contents insurance scheme which is geared towards your needs - set up with Marsh and Royal & Sun Alliance.

 - the option to pay for the insurance weekly, fortnightly, monthly and annually

-You can download an application form [pdf document, 529kb]; the forms are also available from the Contact Centre or your Management Office.
+You can download an application form [pdf document] and the insurance product information document for cover details [pdf document]; the forms are also available from the Contact Centre or your Management Office.
 Your completed form should be sent back to Royal & Sun Alliance.

 Bedroom Tax –what this means for your insurance